2023 Best Dental Support Services Schools in Virginia

 Full Dental Support Services at Virginia Western Community College Report

-Centura College - Norfolk ranked #6 on this year’s Best Dental Support Services Schools in Virginia list.
-Located in the medium-sized city of Norfolk, Centura College - Norfolk is a private for-profit college with a fairly small student population.
+Centura College - Norfolk landed the #6 spot in the 2023 rankings for the best dental support services programs.
+Located in the city of Norfolk, Centura College - Norfolk is a private for-profit college with a small student population.

 While working on their degree, dental support majors at Centura College - Norfolk accumulate an average of around $9,500 in student debt.

 Thomas Nelson Community College ranked #7 on this year’s Best Dental Support Services Schools in Virginia list.
-TNCC is a moderately-sized public school located in the medium-sized city of Hampton.
+TNCC is a medium-sized public school located in the medium-sized city of Hampton.

 Read full report on Dental Support Services at Thomas Nelson Community College

-ECPI University ranked #8 on this year’s Best Dental Support Services Schools in Virginia list.
-ECPI University is a large private for-profit school located in the city of Virginia Beach.
+ECPI University did quite well in this year’s ranking of the best schools for dental support services students.
+It came in at #8 on the list.
+ECPI University is a fairly large private for-profit school located in the city of Virginia Beach.

 On average, dental support graduates from ECPI University take out $16,469 in student loans while working on their degree.
 The average monthly payment of a loan this size is about $41, assuming that the borrower is on a 10-year repayment plan.